WebberZone/knowledgebase/readme.txt

 == Upgrade Notice ==

-= 1.5.0 =
+= 1.6.0 =
-* New features: Set no. of columns and display no. of articles, display section linking and more.
+* New features: Breadcrumbs, WP 5.0 support, Give your knowledge base a title.
 Check the Changelog for more details

 == Changelog ==

-= 1.6.0 =
+= 1.6.0 - 5 December 2018 =

 * Features:
 	* New functions to add breadcrumbs - Use `wzkb_breadcrumb` to display the breadcrumb. `wzkb_get_breadcrumb` _returns_ the breadcrumb and `[kbbreadcrumb]` is the corresponding shortcode